xaionaro/destiny-obsidian/Strategy/Rhetorical Strategies.md

 A good analogy here is something Scott Alexander has written about: maybe negative impacts on black people are not because the criminal system is racist, but because it is biased against poor people.
 The problem with saying "it is racist because it disproportionately impacts black people" is that, while ostensibly close to the truth, it is very misleading.
 All of a sudden you don't care as much about improving economic conditions and opportunities, or dealing with jury bias, but are distracted by things like implicit bias/racism training/caring about what the media will say in reaction to an arrest, etc.

 I consider this a subtle use of the noncentral fallacy, which I know you hate.

+1. When taking notes during a debate, and responding to everything the other person, the other person rarely responds to all of my points.
+Instead of wiping my entire board, I should remind the person (and the audience) that they failed to respond to the points I've made.
+2. Need to call out people more who live in stories or anecdotes or unrelated examples/data.
+3. Restate when a person doesn't answer a question and move on.
+	1. Restate what the other person said and ask them if that was an answer to your question.